Sign Up

 The following measurements must be taken to ensure an appropriate fit for a wheelchair:

-• seat width, depth, and height
+• Seat width, depth, and height

-• patient hip, trunk, and shoulder-width
+• Patient's hip, trunk, and shoulder-width

-• patient shoulder and axillae height
+• Patient's shoulder and axillary height

-• wheelchair leg, arm, and back height
+• Wheelchair leg, arm, and back height

-• wheelchair width, height, and size
+• Wheelchair width, height, and size

-• knee-to-seat and knee-to-heel length
+• Knee-to-seat and knee-to-heel length

-The wheelchair seating system should provide sufficient support when the patient is seated.
+The wheelchair seating system should provide sufficient support when the patient is seated in the wheelchair.
 It should allow for normal anatomical alignment while accommodating fixed postural asymmetries.
 There should be adequate stability when sitting in a neutral position with evenly distributed pressure.
 The wheelchair should promote function and the successful completion of ADLs and IADLs.
-The seating system will include a seat and back.
+The seating system will include a seat and a back.
 It may also include lateral trunk supports, head supports, and pelvic belt supports.
 The seating system will either be placed on a manual or power wheelchair base.
 An efficient seating system should support the trunk and provide stability.

 Additional considerations for wheelchair fitting include: